-Below is the example of landing page builder I use for my funnels, it comes with little proof elements (see the bottom left) which you can add in your marketing funnels and landing pages.
+Below is the example of a landing page builder I use for my funnels, it comes with little proof elements (see the bottom left) which you can add to your marketing funnels and landing pages.

 Some social proof tacts that you can include are:

 - Latest or ongoing customer count

 Simply add these to the landing page, and this will make your user aware that you are not bluffing or just sugarcoating and will take you seriously!
 This way, they are more likely to click and convert!
 It also creates a solid foundation of trust right from the first step, making it a super start!